 Does the book ever just happen to fall open at a place that captivates you;

-your elbows on the counter, engrossed and out of sequence.
+your elbows on the counter, wondrously out of sequence.

 In a sense that’s what we’re invited to this morning